21. Garden Fertilizer

 28. Clean Skinny-Necked Vases

+One of the many useful uses for eggshells is cleaning skinny-necked vases.
 Vases that are used for holding a single rose are very pretty but often very hard to clean.
-In those cases, egg shells can be a great help.
+In those cases, eggshells can be a great help.

-So you’ll just want to fill the vase with warm water, soap, and crushed egg shells.
+You’ll just fill the vase with warm water, soap, and crushed eggshells.
 Then swish the mixture around.
-The warm water and soap will loosen the dirt while the egg shells will be abrasive and scrub the grime off.
+The warm water and soap will loosen the dirt while the eggshells will be abrasive and scrub the grime off.

 29. DIY Ornaments